Budget Categories List: 6 Essential Groups for a Perfect Budget

 Sinking funds budgeting example showing monthly savings for annual expenses like car repairs and holidays

-This is the category where many budgets quietly break down not because expenses are truly unexpected, but rather because they were never deliberately planned for.
+This is the category where many budgets quietly break down not because expenses are unexpected, but because they were never planned for.

 Sinking funds provide a powerful solution by converting large, occasional costs into small, consistent monthly contributions.
 Instead of reacting to financial surprises, you prepare for them in advance.